 The Bluebell Railway's Little locos

 The Bluebell Railway has the UK’s largest and most comprehensive collection of locomotives from the former Southern Railway and its three main constituents.
-It also, surprisingly, has the largest collection of BR standard design steam locomotives.
+It also, surprisingly, has the largest collection of BR standard-design steam locomotives.
 This is the finest collection outside of the National Railway Museum in York and Shildon, and many are unique survivors of their particular design.
+A third of this collection is made up of the smaller 0-4-0 and 0-6-0 tank engines of class 1 or less power classification, of which the Little Loco Group helps to Assist, fund & support with the overhaul, Display & restoration of these engines.

 LBSCR A1X class No 55 "Stepney"